Vavilla Ramaswamy Sastrulu

 Vavilla Ramaswamy Sastrulu (1812–1891) was a Telugu Pundit and owner of the Telugu publishing house Saraswati Mudralayamu, which was later renamed Vavilla Press.
 The Vavilla family in Andhra Pradesh secured a page in history as a premier publishing house owning a press.

 Birth and childhood

-Ramaswamy Sastrulu was born at Vavilla, a village near Allur, Nellore District.
+Ramaswamy Sastrulu was born in a Dravida Brahmin family at Vavilla, a village near Allur, Nellore District.

 First printing press in Telugu

 Vavilla Ramaswamy Sastrulu started the Telugu press in 1854 in Chennai in a press named Hindu Bhasha Sanjeevini.
 Later he established Adi Saraswathi Nilayam.
 During his lifetime till 1891, he published about 50 important books in Telugu and Sanskrit languages.
-Even C. P. Brown appreciated his efforts, stating: "In days when people had to read books written by hand, V.Ramaswamy Sastrulu relieved their difficulties by starting a printing press".
+Even C. P. Brown appreciated his efforts, stating: "In days when people had to read books written by hand, V. Ramaswamy Sastrulu relieved their difficulties by starting a printing press".
 It was later handled by his son Vavilla Venkateswara Sastrulu, who improved it greatly, printing more than 900 books in Telugu, Tamil and English.